augustine-iitm/24-10-05-Hedera-Handson/README.md

 ## Steps to Deploy and Run the Project

+- ### Step 0: Download this github project into a fresh folder.
+(Unzip it if you downloaded it in zipped form.)

 - ### Step 1: Install Dependencies

    1. Navigate to the `web3` directory and install the necessary dependencies: